Spectral gap of convex combination of a random permutation and a bistochastic matrix: Introduction

+The spectral gap measures the asymptotic mixing rate to equilibrium.
+More precisely, for $\mathrm{P}$ any transition matrix to an aperiodic and irreducible Markov chain on the set $[N]$, for any probability measure $\pi_0$ on $V$ we have

-where $\pi:= \frac{1}{N} \cdot \boldsymbol{1}$ is the invariant measure of $P$ and for $\nu$ measure on $[N]$, $\|\nu\|_{TV}:= \frac{1}{2} \sum_{x} \nu(x)$ denotes the total variation norm.\\ The main result of this article is a probabilistic upper bound on $|\lambda|$ that involves only parameters of $Q$.
-More precisely the bound we are interested in is the spectral radius of an operator depending on $Q$ and $r$ and independent with the permutation $\sigma$.
-Still we have to compose with two other parameters of $Q$.
+where $\pi$ is the invariant measure of $\mathrm{P}$ and for $\nu$ a measure on $[N]$, $\|\nu\|_{TV}:= \frac{1}{2} \sum_{x} \nu(x)$ denotes the total variation norm.
+The link between the Cheeger constant and spectral analysis is given by the following inequality. \begin{thm}[Cheeger Inequality] Let $G=(V,E)$ be a connected, $d$-regular undirected graph.
+We denote by $\mathrm{P}$ the Markov operator of the simple walk on $G$.
+We have